-The decision to issue a timely warning will be made on a case-by-case basis depending on an assessment of various factors which include but are not limited to: the nature of the crime, the exact location, the time of the incident, the local police response and guidance to campus officials, the potential direct effect on the campus community, when NYFA became aware of the incident and/or the amount of information known to

-NYFA at the time of the report.
+The decision to issue a timely warning will be made on a case-by-case basis depending on an assessment of various factors which include but are not limited to: the nature of the crime, the exact location, the time of the incident, the local police response and guidance to campus officials, the potential direct effect on the campus community, when NYFA became aware of the incident and/or the amount of information known to NYFA at the time of the report.
 For example, if an aggravated assault occurs between two students who have a disagreement, there may be no ongoing threat to other NYFA community members, and a Timely Warning would not be distributed.
-To ensure consistency, a "Timely Warning Decision Matrix" is used to assist in the implementation decision.
+To ensure consistency, a "Timely Warning Decision Matrix" may be used to assist in the implementation decision.

-Timely Warning notices are typically written, reviewed, and executed by one or all of the following campus officials: Director of Operations, Dean of Students, Campus Dean, President, Senior Executive Vice President, Clery Coordinator or Title IX Coordinator.
+Timely Warning notices are typically written, reviewed, and executed by one or all of the following campus officials: Associate VP or Associate Director of Operations, Dean of Students, Campus Dean, President, Senior Executive Vice President, Clery Coordinator, Director of Housing or Title IX Coordinator.
 These identified campus officials may write, review, and execute Timely Warnings without consultation, if consultation time is not available.
-Timely Warnings are usually disseminated to the campus community by the Webmaster, Director of Operations, or their designees.
+Timely Warnings are usually disseminated to the campus community by the Webmaster, Associate VP of Operations, or their designees.